nydegang/struts-site/source/getting-started/http-session.md

 __Introduction__

-Your Struts 2 application may need to access the HTTP session object.
-Struts 2 provides an interface, [SessionAware](https://struts.apache.org/maven/struts2-core/apidocs/org/apache/struts2/interceptor/SessionAware.html), that your Action class should implement to obtain a reference to the HTTP session object.
+你的Struts 2 应用可能需要访问HTTP session 对象.
+Struts 2 提供一个接口, [SessionAware](https://struts.apache.org/maven/struts2-core/apidocs/org/apache/struts2/interceptor/SessionAware.html), that your Action class should implement to obtain a reference to the HTTP session object.

 The [Struts 2 user mailing list](http://struts.apache.org/mail.html) is an excellent place to get help.
 If you are having a problem getting the tutorial example applications to work search the Struts 2 mailing list.
 If you don't find an answer to your problem, post a question on the mailing list.